vimeo/psalm/docs/running_psalm/plugins/authoring_plugins.md

  - [PreventFloatAssignmentChecker](https://github.com/vimeo/psalm/blob/master/examples/plugins/PreventFloatAssignmentChecker.php) - prevents assignment to floats
  - [FunctionCasingChecker](https://github.com/vimeo/psalm/blob/master/examples/plugins/FunctionCasingChecker.php) - checks that your functions and methods are correctly-cased

-To ensure your plugin runs when Psalm does, add it to your [config](../configuration.md):
+To ensure your plugin runs when Psalm does, add it to your [config](../configuration.md) (not needed for composer-based plugins):
 ```xml
     <plugins>
         <plugin filename="src/plugins/SomePlugin.php" />